 What is the Starbucks coffee with the most caffeine?

 A venti (20 oz) cup of Starbucks Sumatra Clover Brew coffee contains 470 mg of caffeine.

 Can you overdose on caffeine?

 If a person drinks too much coffee, they may experience side effects.
-However, a life threatening overdose from caffeine is rare.
-One 2018 review found 92 cases in which a person has died from a caffeine overdose.
+However, a life threatening overdose of caffeine is rare.
+One 2018 review identified 92 cases over the course of 59 years in which a person died from a caffeine overdose.